Choose a Language

 The rites of entering the Holy Door into the cathedral, embracing the statue of the apostle on the high altar, and praying in the crypt before the ark containing the relics, are neither necessary nor sufficient to win the jubilee.

 The first condition can be replaced by the following:

 If a pilgrim dies during the trip or in Santiago itself, intending to fulfill the other two, he automatically wins the plenary indulgence.

 If a pilgrim in a Holy Year is injured or feels unwell and cannot reach Santiago, he can win the plenary indulgence if he visits the Church of Santiago de Villafranca del Bierzo and fulfills the other two conditions.

-If a pilgrim visits the Cathedral of Santiago on December 30 (feast of the transfer of the body of the apostle to Galicia) and meets the other two conditions.
+If a pilgrim visits the cathedral of Santiago on December 30 (feast of the transfer of the apostle's body to Galicia) and meets the other two conditions.

 DECLINE OF PILGRIMAGES TO COMPOSTELA